florianpaquet/mease/README.rst

     if __name__ == '__main__':
         # Start websocket server
         mease.run_websocket_server()

+Remember to run the websocket server from the ``mease`` instance where you registered your callbacks.

 In your code, you can now call the mease ``publish`` method to send a message to websocket clients :